bluerobotics/ardusub-gitbook/quick-start/first-dive.md

 ## Powered Recovery
 Recoveries will typically be when the vehicle is under power.

-The ROV pilot should find the tether and follow it back to the launching area.
+* The pilot should find the tether and follow it back to the launching area.
-While the pilot is driving back pull in the tether slack.
+* While the pilot is driving back pull in the tether slack.
 Clean debris off of the tether and inspect for cuts or nicks while pulling in.
-When the ROV arrives back to the launching location, disarm the ROV.
+* When the vehicle arrives back to the launching location, **disarm it**.
-Pick up the ROV directly if practical, or pull the ROV up using the tether.
-Avoid sharp or hard object while lifting the ROV by the tether; allow space for the ROV to swing.
+* Pick up the vehicle directly if practical, or pull the it up using the tether.
+Avoid sharp or hard object while lifting by the tether; allow space for the vehicle to swing.
-Remove the vent plug from the battery enclosure vent penetrator.
-Disconnect the battery.
+* Disconnect the battery or shut the power supply off.

 ## Unpowered Recovery
-If the ROV loses power or connection to QGroundControl while diving, you should do the following:
+If the vehicle loses power or connection to QGroundControl while diving:

-Pull the tether in at a moderate pace.
+* Pull the tether in at a moderate pace.
 Don’t try to pull it in as fast as possible.